 - (1) The law says insurance scoring models will remain confidential unless the commissioner is taking an enforcement action.
-An insurer or vendor may request that its insurance scoring model be available for public inspection. - (2) To restrict public access to an insurance scoring model filing, the insurer or vendor must follow the procedures in the Washington State SERFF Personal Insurance Scoring Model Filing General Instructions posted on the commissioner's web site (www.insurance.wa.gov).
+An insurer or vendor may request that its insurance scoring model be available for public inspection. - (2) The transmittal form has a box an insurer or vendor may check if it wants the model to remain confidential. - (a) If the box is checked "yes," the model will be withheld from public inspection. - (b) If the box is checked "no," the model will be available for public inspection.

-284-24A-032 - Under RCW 48.19.035 (2)(b) what does "eligibility rules or guidelines" mean?
+Under RCW 48.19.035 (2)(b) what does "eligibility rules or guidelines" mean?